 Having spent the past 12 years working as a veterinarian in the dairy industry, finding a university with strong links to the agricultural sector, and an MBA with a grounded approach to practical business, was the key to helping Mark advance his career.

-Richard Kinzett wanted to understand more about corporate management and leadership when he decided to enrol fro the Waikato MBA.
-Now he's working as an independent management consultant in Brisbane, Australia.
+Richard Kinzett wanted to understand more about corporate management and leadership when he decided to enrol for the Waikato MBA.
+Now he holds a senior management role in Brisbane, Australia.

 Matthew Cooper has been an All Black and is currently a CEO with a six million dollar budget, but he decided he needed to get some formal qualifications next to his name.

 Taupo man Grant Anderson was looking for further career advancement, and a way of formalising the value of his decades of experience as a Chartered Accountant and director, when he signed up for the Waikato MBA.